Nordstrom/nifi_terraform_generator/README.md

 * deploy_process_groups - the comma separated process group names impacted by the nifi flow modification.
 All the processors, controller services, ports, process groups etc needs to be disabled/stopped before doing any modification.
 The stop and start curl commands of these components will be generated on files curl_stop.sh and curl_start.sh respectively at destination_folder_path.
 A sample entry - PGP_B65B7Q_Read_Kafka_And_Write2Folder,PGP_H76388_GenerateFile_And_Write2Kafka

 ### Execution Steps
-On executing the terraform scripts(explained in the section - How to use terraform scripts to setup a flow on NIFI cluster), all components will get created, however the process groups has to be started explicitly.
-Also for making any modification on a processor/process group we might have to stop all the source processors and wait till messages get processed.
-Post this we might have to stop or disable the impacted processors, controller services, ports or even the process groups itself.
-Curl commands can be sent to Nifi api to achieve this.
+On executing the terraform scripts(explained in the section - **'How to use terraform scripts to setup a flow on NIFI cluster'**), all components will get created, however the process groups has to be started explicitly.
+Also for making any modification on a processor/process group we might have to stop all the source processors and wait till the ongoing messages get processed.
+Post this we might have to stop or disable the impacted processors, controller services, ports or even the process groups itself before making any modification.
+We can achieve this by sending curl commands to Nifi Api.
 The steps to generate these curl commands are given below.
 - Step 1 : Identify the name of the processors and process groups which needs to modified.
-- Step 2 : Create a configuration file and make the configuration entries mentioned under the section 'Curl commands generator config for stopping/starting components'
+- Step 2 : Create a configuration file and make the configuration entries mentioned under the section **'Curl commands generator config for stopping/starting components'**
-- Step 3 : As explained in the section 'Project setup', generate the file nifi_terraform_generator-1.1-jar-with-dependencies.jar
+- Step 3 : As explained in the section **'Project setup'**, generate the file nifi_terraform_generator-1.1-jar-with-dependencies.jar
 - Step 4 : Generate curl commands using the command ```java -jar nifi_terraform_generator-1.1-jar-with-dependencies.jar <path to the configuration file>```
 The curl commands to stop processors, start and stop process groups and other components will get generated on the destination
 PS :- Since these commands are getting generated dynamically through nifi api calls, it is mandatory to have the connectivity from the source machine to nifi cluster.
 Also make sure you generate curl commands after each change you make on the nifi flow, to get the latest version number updated in curl commands.